fsharp/fslang-design/RFCs/FS-1092-Erased-Union-Types.md

     Alternatively we could just warn when such constructs are used.

-* Initial implementation should not allow using generic type arguments in erased unions?
+* Initial implementation should not allow using static or generic type arguments in erased unions?

     ```fsharp
     type StringOr<'a> = ('a | string)